monashcode/show-your-emotions-with-rekognition/README.md

             python3 upload_to_s3.py -i <image_name> -b <bucket_name>
             ```
     - Step 7 - Open the S3 bucket, there should be a lambda-processed image with the name you decided.
 Open the image file and see how it looks.
+    - End result: When you now upload an image to your S3 bucket, Lambda automatically triggers and runs the specified code (from lambda_handler.py) to take the image metadata and place the processed image in your processed images S3 bucket.
+       - Have a look at your processed images bucket to see an image starting with "lambda-processed-" + your raw images name

 ## Step 6 (extra credit!)
 Mark-up the image with the emotion meta-data
   Open lambda_handler.py in the IDE.
 Find the following commented out line.